tomjaguarpaw/trainings/lynda/leadership-foundations.md

 ## Scanning your environment and industry

-1. Review your organizations publicity materials
+1. Review your organisations publicity materials
 2. Review internal communication
 3. Listen for comments about pressures, challenges and opportunities
 4. Engage in discussions about current and future developments